My Own Career Trajectory

 I am grateful to my friends, relatives (especially Dad) and mentors who have helped me along the way.
 I strive to pay their kindness and generosity forward.
 My community service projects have varied through the years from delivering for Meals-on-Wheels to helping underserved and unemployed individuals in the Tampa Bay community and at Metropolitan Ministries with workshops, resume advice, and interview tips.

-I also volunteer at EncoreTampaBay.com and Encore Academy where I work with a “Dream Team” of coaches presenting programs that serve the career needs of individuals (Baby Boomers) seeking second careers and career transitions.
+I also volunteer at EncoreTampaBay.com and Encore Academy where I present programs that serve the career needs of Baby Boomers seeking second careers and career transitions.